Spencer Torkelson Player Props: Tigers vs. Giants

 Spencer Torkelson At The Plate

-- Torkelson has three doubles, a home run and a walk while hitting .216.
+- Torkelson is batting .214 with three doubles, a home run and a walk.

-- In 53.8% of his games this year (seven of 13), Torkelson has picked up at least one hit, and in three of those games (23.1%) he recorded at least two.

-- In five games this year, Torkelson has picked up an RBI, with more than one RBI once.
+- In six games this year, Torkelson has picked up an RBI, with more than one RBI once.

-- In five of 13 games this year, he has scored, including multiple runs once.
+- He has scored at least once six times this year (42.9%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.